 Onions: Are They Really Good For You?

-Many cultures know the value of onion, but in Taiwanese cuisine it is such a natural part of everything.
+Many cultures know the value of onion, but in Taiwanese cuisine, it is such a natural part of everything.
 Onions are very high in flavonoids.
 They are in the top ten common vegetables for quercetin content.
-One half onion will give you half of the daily amount of quercetin eaten by moderate vegetable eaters from all sources.
+A one-half onion will give you half of the daily amount of quercetin eaten by moderate vegetable eaters from all sources.

 Onions are a vegetable that contains the same amount of quercetin whether you eat it raw or cooked.
 That is why when you make soup, it is so loaded with quercetin.
 The only thing is, it is now in the juice.
 Quercetin does not degrade when cooking with a low heat method.
 Crockpots cook soup at low heat and thus the Quercetin is preserved.
 The key is to remember that the juice is important.
 If you have liquid when you drain the vegetables, just save the liquid for soup broth.
 It will keep in the refrigerator for 2-3 days.
 It keeps in the freezer for the long term.
 Onions, like garlic, are members of the Allium family!
 Both onions and garlic are rich in sulfur-containing compounds.
 It is these compounds that are responsible for their pungent odors!
 It is also these compounds that are responsible for many of their health-promoting effects.
 Onions can be sauteed, grilled, roasted, braised, pickled, stuffed, deep-fried and cooked into a savory jam.
 This amazing vegetable is the workhorse of the garden!
 There is hardly a dish that doesn’t begin with this humble vegetable.